-Welcome to the Cobry Cafetiere of Cloud Knowledge.
-This week we are discussing the Project Management tool Asana.
+In our latest blog, we are discussing the Project Management tool Asana.
 Project management is a difficult and delicate process, even more so as we have all become distributed teams.
 Luckily, Asana has a range of features and benefits that are designed to allow teams to succeed no matter where they are.
-Caffeinated beverages at the ready, let’s begin our whistle stop tour of Asana!

 What is Asana?